A complete guide to Car Insurance for busy mums

 Increase your voluntary excess

 Most car insurance policies will come with two different types of excesses.
-These are compulsory excess and voluntary excess.
+For example, car insurance from one sure offers compulsory excess and voluntary excess.
 You won’t be able to make changes to the compulsory excess as this is set by the insurer.
 Note: compulsory excess is sometimes referred to as ‘standard excess’ by some companies.

 The second type; voluntary excess does give you some options though.
 You will be able to choose from a few different options and increase or decrease it as you see fit.
 The more you increase this, the lower your total premium will be.
 It’s worth remembering that no matter what you set this to, you will be expected to pay the total excess (compulsory plus voluntary) in the event of a claim.
 Think carefully before you set this and choose an amount you feel comfortable with.
 Many customers find it useful to see how much each voluntary excess option affects their total price before making their choice.